braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/short_and_long_codes.md

 channel:
   - SMS
 ---

 # Short and Long Codes

 Short and long codes are the phone number from which you send messages to your users or customers.
 They can be 5 to 6-digit short codes, or 10-digit long codes.
-Each type of code offers specific benefits and all factors should be considered before choosing whether you want a short code and what type of short code you might want in addition to the long code you will already be assigned.
+Each type of code offers specific benefits and all factors should be considered before choosing whether you want a short code, what type of short code you might want, in addition to the long code you will already be assigned.

 ## Types of Sending Numbers